byuflowlab/FLOWPanel.jl/docs/src/examples/duct-leastsquares.md

 where the superscript $t$ denotes the transposed matrix.

-Either solver (*i.e.*, the original vortex-ring solver or the vortex-ring least-square one) is automatically called whenever the function `FLOWPanel.solve(body, Uinfs, Das, Dbs)` is called.
+Either solver (*i.e.*, the original vortex-ring solver or the vortex-ring least-squares one) is automatically called whenever the function `FLOWPanel.solve(body, Uinfs, Das, Dbs)` is called.
 The solver to be used is identified based on the body type.
-A body type `bodytype = pnl.RigidWakeBody{pnl.VortexRing}` corresponds to the original vortex-ring solver, while the least-square solver is called by declaring `bodytype = pnl.RigidWakeBody{pnl.VortexRing, 2}`.
+A body type `bodytype = pnl.RigidWakeBody{pnl.VortexRing}` corresponds to the original vortex-ring solver, while the least-squares solver is called by declaring `bodytype = pnl.RigidWakeBody{pnl.VortexRing, 2}`.

-> **NOTE:** The prescribed panel can be manually set by the user through the optional arguments `elprescribe_index` and `elprescribe_value` of `FLOWPanel.solve`.
-If not set, the function defaults to `FLOWPanel.solve(body, Uinfs, Das, Dbs; elprescribe_index=1, elprescribe_value=0)`
+> **NOTE:** The prescribed panel can be manually set by the user through the optional argument `elprescribe = [(index, val), ...]` of `FLOWPanel.solve`, which is a list of element to prescribe, where `index` is the linear index of the element and `val` is the prescribed element strength.
+If not set, the function defaults to `FLOWPanel.solve(body, Uinfs, Das, Dbs; elprescribe=[(1, 0)])`

 Even though both solvers lead to roughly the same flow field solution, the numerical noise of the ill-condition problem is evident when visualizing the